AdobeDocs/experience-platform.en/help/sources/connectors/data-partners/merkury.md

 ## Prerequisites

+You must meet the following prerequisites before you can start using the [!DNL Merkury] source:

-- Merkury setup completed with your Merkury team.
+- You must complete your [!DNL Merkury] setup with your [!DNL Merkury] team.
-- Obtained key, secret and bucket name from Merkury team.
+- You must retrieve your credentials (access key, secret key, and bucket name) from your [!DNL Merkury] team.

+>[!NOTE]
+>
-A file path like `myBucket/folder/subfolder/subsubfolder/abc.csv` may lead you to only access `subsubfolder/abc.csv`.
+>A file path like `myBucket/folder/subfolder/subsubfolder/abc.csv` may lead you to only access `subsubfolder/abc.csv`.
 If you want to access the subfolder, you can specify the bucket parameter as myBucket and the folderPath as folder/subfolder to ensure that file exploration starts at subfolder as opposed to `subsubfolder/abc.csv`.

 ## Connect Merkury to Platform